What is Clinical Psychology Forum?

 Do I need to include references?

 We request that articles include an accurate list of all references cited at the end of the paper.
+See the BPS author guidelines for the style of references required.

-Please only cite essential references, and ensure no act of plagiarism is committed intentionally or unintentionally.
+Please only cite essential references and ensure no act of plagiarism is committed intentionally or unintentionally.

 How long does CPF like papers to be?